Istanbul Sights Photography - M1key - Michal Huniewicz

 Büyükada

 4 buildings from the Büyükada island located in the Sea of Marmara, not far from Istanbul.
 Büyükada is Turkish for big island.
-The building in the top left corner is the Orthodox church (Ayia Yorgi) located on top of the hill.

 One of the residents of the island was Leon Trotsky.